r-lib/lintr/linter-300.md

 ## Google linters

 This release also features more than 30 new linters originally authored by Google developers.
-Google adheres mostly to the tidyverse style guide and uses lintr to improve the consistency of R code in its considerable internal R code base.
+Google adheres mostly to the tidyverse style guide and uses lintr to improve the quality of its considerable internal R code base.
 These linters detect common issues with readability, consistency, and performance.
 Here are some examples:

  - `any_is_na_linter()` detects the usage of `any(is.na(x))`; `anyNA(x)` is nearly always a better choice,